pascalkuthe/imara-diff/README.md

 ## Benchmarks

 The most used diffing libraries in the rust ecosystem are [similar](https://crates.io/crates/similar) and [dissimilar](https://crates.io/crates/similar).
-The fastest diff implementation both of these offer is a simple implementation of the myer algorithm without preprocessing or additional heuristics.
+The fastest diff implementation both of these offer is a simple implementation of Myers algorithm without preprocessing or additional heuristics.
 As these implementations are very similar only `similar` was included in the benchmark.